juitarist/jomariresare/README.md

 # jomariresare
 My Website

-This is just a temporary place for my webCV
+This is some sort of WebCV or about me